-Traditional art and crafts have played a fundamental role in preserving and transmitting cultures throughout history.
-Each society, on its unique journey, has developed techniques, styles and traditions that are reflected in its artistic creations.
+Traditional art and crafts have played a fundamental role in the preservation and transmission of cultures throughout history.
+Each society, in its unique journey, has developed techniques, styles and traditions that are reflected in its artistic creations.
 In this article, we will explore the cultural influence on traditional art and crafts, highlighting how these forms of expression are shaped by unique cultural identities around the world.

-Traditional Art and Crafts: A Window into Culture
+Traditional Art and Crafts: A Window on Culture

 The pillars of cultural identity

-Traditional art and crafts are often considered to reflect a society's cultural identities.
-These creative manifestations not only express a people's aesthetic vision, but also embody their beliefs, values and histories.
+Traditional art and crafts are often considered a reflection of a society's cultural identities.
+These creative manifestations not only express the aesthetic vision of a people, but also embody their beliefs, values and histories.
 Therefore, by exploring the traditional crafts and art of a particular region, we are invited on a journey that reveals the pillars of its cultural identity.

 The Diversity of Cultural Influences